ArrowrIcon Home icon

 Typical London slums, early 1900s people lived on little more than a subsistence diet.

-The book gives precise menus for a range of families with different numbers of children.
+The book 'Round about a pound a week' gives precise menus for a range of families with different numbers of children.
 Essentially the mothers and children had to exist for much of the time on sweetened tea with no milk and hunks of bread spread with margarine.
 The man of the house additionally had what was referred to as his 'relish' which was something additional for his supper - perhaps an egg, a rasher of bacon or a small piece of cheese or fish.
 It was essential to keep him fed well enough to continue working to earn the weekly income for the family.
 There was no state support other than the terrible stigma of pauperisation, which, in its worst form meant being admitted to the workhouse.

 It was noted in the book that: